iroehrer/theaconf-nlp/README.md

 ### Wordcloud

 A colourful visualisation of word frequencies is a wordcloud, in this case created with a wordcloud library for python. (https://pypi.org/project/wordcloud/) dimensions and scaling for the image can be controlled directly in the script.

+## This Repository:

+abstracts folder: all abstracts as html files

+matter-of-urgency.de folder: all html pages from the website as dump

+11_test.txt: contexts for 11 most common words

+abstracts_processing.py: Python script to work with everything

+just-texts.txt: all plain text from all abstracts

+figure.png: wordcloud picture

+praktik_sentences.txt: All sentences with "Praktik"

+praktik_title.txt: All titles from abstracs containing the word "Praktik"

+requirements.txt: list of requirements for this repository